alexec/thread-jiggler/README.md

 [![Build Status](https://api.travis-ci.org/alexec/thread-jiggler.png)](https://travis-ci.org/alexec/thread-jiggler)
 Thread Jiggeling
 ====
+Overview
+---
+Thread jiggler is a simple testing framework for exercising code to find threading problems.
+It works by modifying classes bytecode at runtime to insert Thread.yield() calls between instructions - "jiggling" the threads.
+This greatly increases the likelihood of discovering threading issues, and does it without you needing to change your production code.

 Background
 ---
-I was recently researching how to test multithreaded code for threading issues, and found out about a tool from IBM Haifa hard to Google name of ConTest, but couldn't find any useful implementations.
+I was recently researching how to test multithreaded code for threading issues, and found out about a tool from IBM called [ConTest](http://www.almaden.ibm.com/laborday/haifa/projects/verification/contest/index.html), but couldn't find any code I could use myself.
 So naturally, I thought I'd spike my own.

 Consider this canonical simple, but thread unsafe class: